Foggalong/foggalong.github.io/readme.md

 Websites
 ===================

 Collection of websites I've made.
-They're hosted here rather than on my own server for archiving purposes.
+It contains both past websites stored here for archiving purposes, and future website which are being hosted here as a testing ground.